Life Skills Program Coordinator

 - Access to reliable vehicle and business liability insurance of $5 million

 - Mental Health First Aid

 - Past experience working with youth in and from government care

-- Demonstrated ability to provide staff supervision, coaching, development and team guidance
+- Demonstrates ability to provide staff supervision, coaching, development and team guidance

 - Superb critical-thinking skills, organization, and analytical skills

-- Ability to work with all age groups and populations.
+- Ability to work with a diverse range of groups and populations

 - Strong interpersonal and communication skills

-- Records maintenance & management skills with the ability to gather data, compile information, and prepare reports
+- Record maintenance and management skills with the ability to gather data, compile information, and prepare reports

 - Ability to monitor, assess and record participant progress against plans, and make adjustments to plans and services